-If you’re not familiar with the names Frances Dereham and Thomas Culpepper then fret not; all will be explained.
+If you’re not familiar with the names Francis Dereham and Thomas Culpepper then fret not; all will be explained.
 These are the chaps partly responsibly for the execution of Henry VIII’s fifth bride, Katherine Howard.

 Young Katherine was only 19 when she was executed for treason.
 She had been found to be shagging a member of the King’s Privy council, a strapping young lad named Thomas Culpepper.
 To be fair, You can’t really blame her when she was married to a fat 50 year old king, who stank of pus from his ulcerated leg and insisted on letching over the poor girl at any opportunity going.